prishita-s/JAVA_programs/README.md

 ## List of Programs
   1. Write a Java program to check if a number is palindrome.

-  2. Write a program to print the following structure.
+  2. Write a program to print the following structure.<br> *<br>
-    *<br>
     ***<br>
     *****<br>